 All new and continuing degree-seeking Emory University students are required to have health insurance, including international students.
 Students must either purchase the Emory University Health Insurance Plan (EUSHIP) or provide documentation of enrollment in a comparable U.S.-domiciled plan.
-New students wishing to waive enrollment in the Emory Student Health Insurance Plan must complete the annual waiver process via OPUS before the first day of classes of their first semester at Emory.
+New students wishing to waive enrollment in the EUSHIP Plan must complete the annual waiver process via OPUS before the first day of classes of their first semester at Emory.
 All returning students must also complete the enrollment/waiver process annually before the first day of classes of the fall semester.

-If a student has not waived out of the Emory University Student Health Insurance Plan by the date of Emory's pre-term Student Financial Services bill, the student will be billed for the Emory University Student Health Insurance Plan.
-However, the student will still have until the first day of semester classes to complete a waiver request and have the insurance enrollment and charge reversed.
+If a student has not opted out of the EUSHIP Plan by the date of Emory's pre-term Student Financial Services bill, the student will be billed for it.
+However, the student will have until the first day of semester classes to complete a waiver request and have the insurance enrollment and charge reversed.
 Students must complete the annual insurance enrollment/waiver process each year they are enrolled at Emory.
 For more information, visit Student Health Services.